Canadian Federally Registered Political Parties

 The largest of the federally registered political parties without seats in the House of Commons, the Green Party of Canada was founded in 1983 around a green platform.
 The current party leader is Elizabeth May, and the party headquarters are in Ottawa Ontario.
 The Greens try to run candidates in every riding during the federal elections.
 In 2008 the Green Party received 940,747 total votes but won no seats.
 In 2011 the Green Party won its very first seat when Elizabeth May won the riding of Saanich-Gulf Islands.
 The official site for the Green Party can be found at www.greenparty.ca

 Liberal Party of Canada

 Canada's oldest continuously running federal political party is the Liberal Party of Canada.
 Founded July 1, 1867, the Liberal Party has often been the party to lead Canada.
 This centre-left party has its headquarters in Ottawa Ontario, and is currently the Official Opposition in the Canadian Parliament.
-The interim Leader of the Liberal Party is Bob Rae, who replaced Michael Ignatieff after the 2011 federal election.
+The former interim leader of the Liberal Party was Bob Rae, who replaced Michael Ignatieff after the 2011 federal election.
+The current leader of the party is Justin Pierre James Trudeau.
 The official website can be found at www.liberal.ca

 The Libertarian Party of Canada was founded in 1975 and is headquartered in Embrun Ontario.
 Adhering to libertarian tenets the party has yet to win any seats in the House of Commons.
 The party leader is Jean-Serge Brisson and the official website is www.libertarian.ca